liquidcryptid/Youtube-Live-Monitor/README.md

 You can use the handles on the left of the channel names to reprioritize the channels at any time (DOn't forget to press save after any changes

 NOTES:
-Due to Chrome securioty features the extension is not allowed to full screen the video You will need to configure OBS for streaming or recording THis extention does not launch OBS, OBS needs to running using the scene you want to record/stream with
+Due to Chrome security features the extension is not allowed to full screen the video You will need to configure OBS for streaming or recording THis extention does not launch OBS, OBS needs to running using the scene you want to record/stream with